The early 20th century was a time when those born working class were pigeon holed at birth, condemning them to a life of struggle and subservience.

 That said, there were mitigating circumstances, post WW2.
-In that, fearful of the uncertainty of what lie ahead in those turbulent post-war years, and subject to the lies, deceit and manipulative guile spewed out on a daily basis by the calculating, near monopoly power of the Right-wing press, the few were able to misrepresent Labour’s aims and values as being akin to that of Stalin’s totalitarian Russia – something not too difficult given the post-war shifting political sands and political naivety of the time.
+In that, fearful of the uncertainty of what lay ahead in those turbulent, early post-war years, and subject to the lies, deceit and manipulative guile spewed out on a daily basis by the calculating, near monopoly power of the Right-wing press; the few were able to misrepresent Labour aims and values as being akin to that of Stalin’s totalitarian Russia.
+Something not too difficult given the post-war, shifting political sands and political naivety of the time.

-Indeed, it wasn’t until social media exploded on the scene, giving society the tools to effectively expose the self-serving, self-seeking duplicity of those seeking to impose Right-wing ideology on a society – at best unwitting, at worst indifferent – to the destructive nature of Right-wing ideology and the terrible harm it is inflicting on the essential fabric of decent society.
+Indeed, it wasn’t until social media exploded on the scene, giving society the tools to effectively expose the self-serving nature and deceit of those seeking to impose Right-wing ideology on a society unwitting of the destructive nature of Right-wing ideology and the terrible harm it can and is inflicting on the essential fabric of decent society.

-A society let down, driven to despair and apathy by the inability/unwillingness of political leaders to deliver unequivocal fairness and equal opportunity to all willing and able to positively engage with society, in whatever capacity.
+A society let down and driven to despair and apathy by the inability/unwillingness of its political leaders to deliver unequivocal fairness and equal opportunity to all able and willing to positively engage with society, in whatever capacity.